 - All animals must be under the constant supervision of their handler at all times

 - No animal may be left unattended at any time on campus.
-No animals may be tied or tethered to any university property including to buildings, railings, bike racks, fire hydrants, fences, sign posts, benches and trees
+No animals may be tied or tethered to any university property including to buildings, railings, bike racks, fire hydrants, fences, sign posts, benches and/or trees

 - Animals are not permitted in flower gardens/beds or fountains